 Fit the shade elements to the support beams.
 Place the shade elements equally spaced and then lock them into place with rafter ties.
 Alternatively, you could drill pilot holes through the shade elements (above the notches) and insert 5 1/2″ screws so you can lock them into place tightly.

 Use 6×6 lumber for the braces.
-As you can easily see in the diagram, you need to cut out a decorative curve inside the braces, so you get a professional result.
+As you can easily see in the diagram, you need to cut both ends at 45 degrees, so you get a professional result.

 Fit the braces to the pergola and make sure the corners are square.
 Drill pilot holes and insert 5 1/2″ screws to lock them into place tightly.